Jagarianuyoga — Self Discipline

 that they respect me as they do."

-All beggars ate whatever they wished that was allowable that was placed in the bowl.
+All beggars ate however much they wished of what was allowable that was placed in the bowl.

 There was, at one time, a huge dispute over what was and what was not proper to eat.